The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 All travellers in Italy must observe these coronavirus safety measures:

-The information above was last checked on 26/10/2021.
-Remember to review the latest COVID-19 travel safety regulations for your train from Amsterdam to Milan as this information can change.
+The information above was last checked on 16/05/2022.
+Remember to review the latest COVID-19 travel safety regulations for your train to Milan from Amsterdam as this information can change.

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19:

-When travelling this route, Omio customers are departing most frequently from Amsterdam Centraal and arriving in Milano Centrale.
+Omio customers who travel this route most frequently depart from Amsterdam Centraal and arrive in Milano Centrale.

 Here are some other resources that might have the information you need